AgentScarletFox/My-Journey/README.md

 Impact
    ↓
 Growth

-The goal is not to become good at everything.
+The objective is not to become good at everything.
-The goal is to become deeply capable, curious, creative, technically strong, resilient, and useful to the world.
+The objective is to become:
+Deeply capable
+Curious
+Creative
+Technically strong
+Resilient
+Adaptable
+Useful
+Impact-oriented

-🚀 Mission
+##🚀 Mission
-Develop strong foundations in:
+Build strong foundations across:
 Mathematics
 Science
 Computer Science